ETIM-PAUL/AirClaim/README.md

 At its foundation, AirClaim utilizes smart contracts deployed on the Flare network, specifically on the Coston2 testnet as indicated in the project configuration.
 The primary contract, `insuredFlightsAgency.sol`, manages the entire insurance lifecycle from insurance creation to claims processing.

-The system integrates with Flare's Data Contract (FDC) protocol, which serves as a decentralized oracle network providing verified real-time flight data.
+The system integrates with Flare's Data Contract (FDC) protocol and AviationStack API, which serves as a decentralized oracle network providing verified real-time flight data.
 This integration is crucial as it allows the platform to access trusted external data about flight statuses without relying on centralized authorities.

+Currently the system delayed insurance time is set to 30 minutes,

 ## Insurance Mechanism